HypoWave+ – Implementation of a hydroponic system as a sustainable innovation for resource-efficient agricultural water reuse

 Molecular biological detection system for the detection of human pathogenic viruses in wastewater

-To ensure the quality of hydroponic systems, the water used for irrigation needs to be examined for microbial contamination.
+To ensure the quality of hydroponic systems, the water used for irrigation needed to be examined for microbial as well as viral contamination.
 Common detection methods often fail to adequately detect viruses to their physical and biochemical properties.

 To ensure the safety of the treated wastewater used for irrigation, we have established a molecular biological detection system at Fraunhofer IGB that reliably detects human pathogenic viruses.
 The detection method is based on qPCR technology.
 By utilizing highly specific probes, the detection of the most common human pathogenic viruses in wastewater is possible without causing inhibitory effects, which ensures reliable quality assurance for wastewater and crops.

 The molecular detection system enables rapid and automatable detection of human-pathogenic viruses in wastewater.
 Due to the parallel use of highly specific probes and primers, existing pathogens are reliably detected even in heavily contaminated water.
-In order to sufficiently detect viruses even in large volumes of treated wastewater, we are currently developing methods for virus concentration, that, in combination with subsequent molecular detection, ensure high sensitivity.
+In order to sufficiently detect viruses even in large volumes of treated wastewater, a method for virus concentration was established, that, in combination with subsequent molecular detection, can ensure high sensitivity.

 Project information